+Vesting

-Vesting Defined Benefit Component
+Defined Benefit Component Defined benefit vesting is the

-Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
-Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of creditable service.
-Plan 1 or Plan 2 members with at least five years (60 months) of creditable service who opted into the Hybrid Retirement Plan remain vested in the defined benefit component.
+minimum length of service a member needs to qualify for a future retirement benefit.
+Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of service credit.
+Plan 1 or Plan 2 members with at least five years (60 months) of service credit opted Hvbrid into the Retirement Plan remain vested in the defined benefit component.

-Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
+Defined Contribution Component Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.